virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

 To further reduce memory usage, consider disabling unused Apache modules.
 This can have a significant impact on memory consumption, but identifying which modules are not in use can be challenging.
 We recommend disabling modules one at a time and monitoring the server's performance to determine which modules are safe to disable.

-### Reduce MySQL/MariaDB memory usage
+### Reduce PHP memory usage

-Optimizing MySQL or MariaDB for a low-memory or resource-constrained system involves making careful adjustments to your database configuration.
-These adjustments are aimed at reducing memory usage while maintaining acceptable performance.

-Finding the main configuration file for MySQL or MariaDB is essential for customizing database settings, so at first, locate the main configuration file for MySQL or MariaDB where the `[mysqld]` section is located.
-The exact location and naming of the configuration file can vary depending on the operating system and the specific installation package used.

-- **Search for the `[mysqld]` section**
-Run the following command to find files containing the `[mysqld]` section in the `/etc` directory:
-    ```text
-    grep -Rsi '\[mysqld\]' /etc
-    ```
-    This section indicates MySQL/MariaDB configuration.
-Be careful not to confuse it with the `[mysql]` section (for client settings) or similar-looking sections in other services like Fail2ban or Logrotate.

-- **Review the search results**: Look for files typically located at `/etc/mysql`, `/etc/my.cnf.d` or within `/etc/mysql/mariadb.conf.d`.

-- **Proceed with caution**: Always back up the configuration file before making any changes.
-After editing, restart the MySQL/MariaDB service to apply your changes.

-- **Add or change the following directives to the `[mysqld]` section**

-    ```text
-    innodb_buffer_pool_size         = 32M
-    innodb_log_buffer_size          = 4M
-    innodb_flush_log_at_trx_commit  = 2
-    query_cache_type                = 0
-    query_cache_size                = 0
-    max_connections                 = 50
-    max_user_connections            = 50
-    key_buffer_size                 = 4M
-    max_allowed_packet              = 2M
-    table_open_cache                = 16
-    sort_buffer_size                = 64K
-    read_buffer_size                = 32K
-    read_rnd_buffer_size            = 128K
-    net_buffer_length               = 2K
-    thread_stack                    = 256K
-    ```

-These directives are designed to reduce memory usage while maintaining acceptable performance.
-The values can be adjusted further based on your specific server's performance and the nature of the traffic it handles.
+To optimize PHP memory usage, you can make the following adjustments:

+- Lower the maximum memory allocation option in the PHP configuration.
+This can be done in the **Web Configuration ⇾ PHP-FPM Configuration: Resource Limits** page.
+Be aware that modifying this setting will impact the memory usage of all PHP scripts running on the server.

+- Switch to PHP-FPM execution mode, which is often more efficient in terms of memory usage and performance.
+You can do this in the **Web Configuration ⇾ PHP Options** page.
+Additionally, choose the appropriate process manager mode based on your needs:

+    - _dynamic_: This mode spawns child processes based on demand, providing a good balance between performance and memory usage.

+    - _static_: This mode keeps a fixed number of child processes, which can be memory efficient if you set a low number of processes.

+    - _ondemand_: This mode starts processes only when needed, saving memory when your site has low traffic.
+However, there might be a performance hit on initial requests as processes are spawned.

+- Limit the number of sub-processes.
+The default recommendation is usually a good starting point, but you can adjust this number based on your actual traffic and workload.

+### Virtualmin library pre-loading
+On systems with limited memory, it may be helpful to disable the Webmin libraries' preloading feature to reduce memory consumption.
+Although preloading can enhance Virtualmin's responsiveness, especially with multiple users, the trade-off in memory efficiency may not justify the speed benefit on systems with limited memory, where preventing swapping is crucial for maintaining overall performance.

+To disable preloading of Webmin libraries in Virtualmin, do the following:

+1. Log in as the master administrator.
+2. In the left menu, go to **System Settings ⇾ Virtualmin Configuration**.
+3. In the **Server settings** section, set **Preload Virtualmin libraries at startup?** to **No**.
+4. Save changes and re-check the Virtualmin configuration.

 ### Enable swap

 To optimize memory usage, it is important to have a configured swap file or partition, especially on systems with limited RAM.
 If you don't have a swap partition or swap file, you can create one as follows:

 #### Creating swap
-1. **Create a swap file**:
+1. **Create a swap file**
-   - Use the `fallocate` command to create a swap file.
+   Use the `fallocate` command to create a swap file.
 For example, to create a 4 GB swap file:
      ```text
      fallocate -l 4G /swapfile
      ```

-2. **Set correct permissions**:
+2. **Set correct permissions**
      ```text
      chmod 600 /swapfile
      ```
     {{< note "Only the _root_ user should have read and write permissions to the swap file for security reasons."
 "Note:" "notification" >}}

-3. **Make the file a swap file**:
+3. **Make the file a swap file**
-   - Convert the file into a swap space:
+   Convert the file into a swap space:
      ```text
      mkswap /swapfile
      ```

-4. **Enable the swap file**:
+4. **Enable the swap file**
-   - Activate the swap file:
+   Activate the swap file:
      ```text
      swapon /swapfile
      ```

-5. **Make the swap file permanent**:
+5. **Make the swap file permanent**
-   - Edit `/etc/fstab` to add the swap file:
+   Edit `/etc/fstab` to add the swap file:
      ```text
      echo '/swapfile none swap sw 0 0' | tee -a /etc/fstab
      ```